Windows OS Hub

 Managing Local Admins with Restricted Groups GPO

-The Restricted Groups policy also allows adding domain groups/users to the local security group on computers.
-This is an older method of granting local administrator privileges and is used less often now (it is less flexible than the Group Policy Preferences method described above).
+The Restricted Groups GPO option also allows you to add domain groups or users to local security groups on computers.
+This is the legacy way of granting local administrator permissions, but it is rarely used now because the Group Policy Preferences method is more flexible.

-2. Expand the section Computer Configuration -> Policies -> Security Settings -> Restricted Groups;
+2. Expand Computer Configuration -> Policies -> Security Settings -> Restricted Groups

-3. Select Add Group in the context menu;gpo restricted group policy
+3. Select Add Group from the context menu gpo restricted group policy

 4. In the next window, type Administrators and then click OK; gpo: add to local admin

-5. Click Add in the Members of this group section and specify the group you want to add to the local admins;configure membership for admiinstrators for domain group
+5. In the Members of this group section, click Add and specify the group you want to add to the local adminsconfigure membership for admiinstrators for domain group

-6. Save the changes, apply the policy to users’ computers, and check the local Administrators group.
-It must contain only the group you have specified in the policy.
+6. Save the changes, apply the policy to users’ computers, check the members of the local Administrators group.
+It must only contain the group specified in the policy.

-These Group Policy settings always (!) remove all existing members of the local Administrators group (which are added manually, by other policies or scripts).
+These Group Policy settings always (!) remove all existing members of the local Administrators group (whether they were added manually, by other policies, or by scripts).

-If you need to keep the current membership of the Administrators group and add an additional group (user) to it using Restricted Groups GPO, you need to:
+If you need to keep the current membership of the Administrators group and add an additional group to it using the Restricted Groups Group Policy Object (GPO):

-3. Update the GPO settings on the client and make sure your domain group has been added to the local Administrators group.
-In this case, the current principals in the local group stay untouched (not removed from the group).
+3. Update the GPO settings on the client computer and make sure your domain group has been added to the local Administrators group.
+Current members of the local group will not be removed.

-From the security point of view for privileged administrator accounts, it is not recommended to perform daily administration tasks on workstations and servers under an account with the Domain Admin privileges.
-These accounts must be used only for AD management tasks (adding new domain controllers, replication management, Active Directory schema modification, etc.).
-Most user, computer, or GPO management tasks must be delegated to regular administrator accounts (without Domain Admin permissions).
-Do not use Domain Admin accounts to log on to any workstations or servers other than domain controllers.
+For security reasons, it is not recommended to perform daily administration tasks on workstations and servers under an account with the Domain Admin privileges.
+These accounts should only be used for AD management tasks (adding new domain controllers, replication management, modifying the AD schema, etc.).
+Most user, computer, and policy management tasks within a domain can be delegated to regular administrator accounts (without Domain Admin permissions).
+Never use a Domain Admin account to log on to any workstation or server other than a domain controller.

-2. Server Admins is a group that allows managing the Windows Server hosts in an AD domain.
-Must not be a member of the Domain Admins group or local Administrators group on workstations;
+2. Server Admins is a group that allows managing the member Windows Server hosts in an AD domain.
+It should not be a member of the Domain Admins group and should not be added to the local Administrators group on user workstations.

-4. Domain Users are common user accounts to perform typical office operations.
-They must not have administrator privileges on servers or workstations;
+4. Domain Users are common user accounts used for typical office operations.
+They must not have administrator privileges on servers or workstations.

 5. It is not recommended to add individual user accounts to the local Administrators group.
 It is better to use the domain security groups.
-In this case, to grant administrator privileges to the next tech support employee, it is enough to add him to the domain group (without the need to edit the GPO).
+In this case, granting local admin privileges to the next tech support employee requires only adding him to the domain group, without needing to edit the GPO.

 15 comments